 The Implementation Plan

-The other thing is the future state is not a one and done.
-As you start moving forward, you will probably maybe see some opportunities to go to a future future state, and that’s okay too.
-But as a team, it’s really important that you have a good implementation plan that lines up and applied to the project that you’re working on.
+The other thing is the future state is not a one-and-done.
+So, as you start moving forward, you will probably see some opportunities to go to a future future state, and that’s okay too.
+But as a team, you must have a good implementation plan that lines up and applies to the project that you’re working on.

 … we’re designing the future product or service, and we’re improving the way we do that process at the same time.
-So in many ways you’re making improvements to the railroad as the train is going down the track.
+So, in many ways, you’re improving the railroad as the train goes down the track.

 That’s one of the things that’s a little unique in terms of implementation for us in product development, we’re designing the future product or service, and we’re improving the way we do that process at the same time.
-So, in many ways, you’re making improvements to the railroad as the train is going down the track.
-And that’s part of the improvement process, but it’s very, very important to have a good game plan because after you’ve created your future state, everybody’s going back to work.
-So we need to make sure that we’ve got actions to improve built into our project plans.
+So, in many ways, you’re improving the railroad as the train goes down the track.
+And that’s part of the improvement process, but it’s imperative to have a good game plan because after you’ve created your future state, everybody’s going back to work.
+So, we need to ensure we’ve got actions to improve built into our project plans.

-Product development value stream mapping is a universal technique.
-It can apply to pretty much any industry, whether it’s a product, whether it’s a service, hardware, software.
-I’ve seen it applied to everything from very simple processes to develop a squeegee, all the way up to an aircraft carrier, and anything in between.
+Product development value-stream mapping is a universal technique.
+It can apply to almost any industry, whether a product, a service, hardware, or software.
+I’ve seen it applied to everything from very simple processes, like developing a squeegee, to very complex, like an aircraft carrier, and anything in between.

-My sincerest hope is that you can use this methodology to get your teams talking to each other, see how their work fits into the big picture, and get that mutual understanding of how it fits together–and see where we can help each other out to eliminate those pain points or waste that get our way every day, so that we can free up our people’s time to work on those really important elements of creating value, and addressing the challenges that we have within our organizations and society is at large.
+My sincerest hope is that you can use this methodology to get your teams talking to each other, see how their work fits into the big picture, and achieve a mutual understanding of how it fits together.
+And then see where we can help each other to eliminate those pain points or waste that get our way every day.
+So that, ultimately, we can free up our people’s time to work on those important elements of creating value and addressing the challenges we have within our organizations and society at large.

 Editor’s Note: This Lean Post is an updated version of an article published on November 20, 2020, one of the most popular posts about this vital lean practice.